aslanides/aslanides.github.io/about.md

 <img src="../assets/email.png" width="300" />

-You can also check out my [CV], or hit me up on the links below.
+You can also check out my [CV], my [Google Scholar], or hit me up on social media via the links below.

 <!-- People -->